 Because you can’t hyperlink urls in Instagram post captions, ensuring that you have a url in your bio—and that it is a trackable bitly link or something similar—is a key method of assessing how many click-throughs your feed is delivering.

-For more information on setting up a trackable link, check out these 7 Instagram Tips That Social Media Managers Swear By.
+For more information on setting up a trackable link, check out these 7 Instagram Tips.

 In addition to tracking link clicks, you should also monitor the reach, likes and comments of your posts on a weekly or monthly basis, to ensure that you are discovering what is working best for your audience, and optimising the content that you are publishing.